ZQ-PSK/ssg/content/docs/hugo/articles/add.md

 ---
 title: "Adding articles"
 weight: 5
-description: ""
+description: "Add new content to your page"
 ---
 # Adding articles
+1. In the project folder, open the content folder.
-1. Open the `content/docs` folder.
+By default, the folder is `content`.
+The "book" theme uses the `content/docs` folder.
-2. Create a new Markdown file.
+2. Create a new Markdown file in the location where you want to add an article.
-The name of the file will be visible in the URL of the article.
+For more information on content organization, read [this article](/docs/hugo/articles/#content-organization).
-3. Open the new file with a text editor.
+1. Open the new file with a text editor.
-4. At the beginning of the file, add the following metadata:
+2. At the beginning of the file, add the following metadata:
    - `title` (string)
    - `weight` (integer)
    - `description` (string)